Signed in as:

 filler@godaddy.com

-Local film enthusiasts are curating a Cinema Club right here in town, and you're invited!
-Every few weeks, the lights go down on a uniquely different film experience.
+Local film enthusiasts are curating a Movie Club right here in town, and you're invited!
+Every few weeks, the lights go down on a uniquely different film experience, in the spirit of the 1970s Midnight Movies tradition.
+See you there, if you dare!

 Tonight's main feature is too sweet and nostalgic to keep a secret - Emmet Otter's Jug Band Christmas, the folksy, 1977 Jim Henson TV Christmas special nominated for multiple Emmy Awards and still leaving viewers with a happy glow each year.
 This screening will be accompanied by a few mystery short films that round out the vibe.